jindrichmynarz/dissertation/parts/linked_data.md

 The solutions are subsequently processed by modifiers, such as by deduplication or ordering.
 Solutions are output based on the query type.
 ASK queries output boolean values, SELECT queries output tabular data, and CONSTRUCT or DESCRIBE queries output RDF graphs.
-An example SPARQL query that retrieves all classes instantiated in a dataset is shown in [@lst:sparql-example].
+An example SPARQL query that retrieves all classes instantiated in a dataset is shown in the [@lst:sparql-example].

 ```{#lst:sparql-example caption="Example SPARQL query"}
 SELECT DISTINCT ?class